KN027/Weather-App/README.md

 # Weather
-Webpage displaying the current weather of the city.
+Naive attempt to display the current weather of the city.

+Done using HTML,CSS,JS